flapicat/Pong/README.md

 # Pong
-Pong is old arcade game that I build with OpenGL and freetype.
+Pong is old arcade game that I recreate with OpenGL and freetype.
-This is my first ever comleted game so code is basically garbage.
+This is my first ever comleted game so code is basically garbage with a lot of bugs.

 # Building and running
 Officially support Windows 10/11 and visual studio 2022.